Michael18811380328/HelloWorld/README.md

 ### 2018.11

-#### Basic knowledge
+1.Basic knowledge

-1 Recently I read some books of traditional JS methods.
+Recently I read some books of traditional JS methods.
 Before ES6 ( class and other new points of OO, object-oriented ) come into our eyes, the constructor is important.

 The curry function, which use less parameters in a single function, can gain more useful features.
 Eg: for a pure function, y = f(x).
 When we set a special x, this function can return a solid y for this special x.
 This function is called pure function.
 And if we enter a special parameters into another function, that function returns are not fixed.
 There are a lot of mess.
 So the main thoughts of curry function is that we should use only one parameters in a special function.
 If a function have too much codes and parameters, we should separate them into different parts.
 This method can decrease function coupling， and increase codes reusability.
 (PS: learn more CS words).

 The memory of function.
 In fibonacci method, we can use resursion to culculate. function return n < 2 ? n : fibonacci(n-1) + fibonacci(n-2).
 The basic method has a shortage.
 And we have to calculate fibonacci(3) for too many time for instance.
 A new method is we can use closure, and create an array to store some result.
 If function has calculated some results, read it from the result array directly, else calculate it and store the results into array.
 The result array is in a closure.
 Finally, we just return the last result rather than result array.
 If n equals 10, traditional methods need 400 times, however, new method just needs about 30 times.

-#### Learning methods
+2.Learning methods

 learn more of data structure.
 If I just use some basic components in my daily work, I won't get more new information of CS development.